 Portland Head Light

-Also located in Casco Bay, Portland Head Light is a Maine must-see.
+Also located in Casco Bay, Portland Head Light is a Maine must-see and a lighthouse in Maine you don’t want to miss.
 The iconic lighthouse can actually be seen from a number of locations.
 That said, the best place to check it out is definitely Fort Williams Park.

 After you’ve snapped some photos of the lighthouse, be sure to see the rest of the park.
 Fun things to see include the children’s garden, Goddard Mansion, and the two batteries.
 You might also want to leave time to play on the beach which is lovely and even boasts a swing set for the kids.